allen-otterstrom/CMF_data/navigation.md

   <img src="{{ '/assets/images/nav_1.png' | relative_url }}" alt="Nav 1">
 </div>

-The next section contains column headers that describe the various pieces of information that the Census Marshal obtained from the establishment.
-These are the source of the original variables available in the Census of Manufacturer's microdata.
+The next section contains column headers that describe the various pieces of information that the census marshal obtained from the establishment.
+These are the source of the original variables available in the Census of Manufactures microdata.

 <div>
   <img src="{{ '/assets/images/nav_2.png' | relative_url }}" alt="Nav 2">